The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 In Eastern culture, a longstanding tradition is to give a red envelope to new parents when their child celebrates their first month of life.
 The parents will give gifts such as red-dyed eggs (and nui), yellow rice (nasi kunyit) with curry chicken or bean cakes (an ku) to anyone they have received an Ang Pow from.

-It is also customary in many areas to give an Ang Pow with money inside as a birthday gift to people of all ages.
-The older generation will even give money to the younger generation when celebrating milestone birthdays, such as their 70th!
+It is also customary in a lot of areas to give an Ang Pow with money inside as a birthday gift to people of all ages.
+The older generation will even give money to the younger generation when they celebrate milestone birthdays such as their 70th!

 Weddings